sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

 # Sysprep (Generalize) a Windows installation

-To deploy a Windows image to different PCs, you must first generalize the image to remove computer-specific information.
+To deploy a Windows image to different PCs, you must first generalize the image to remove computer-specific information such as device drivers and the computer security identifier (SID).
 You can either use sysprep or an unattend answer file to generalize the image and make it ready for deployment.

-## <span id="bkmk_1"></span>Generalizing
+##  Generalizing a Windows installation

 When you generalize a Windows image, Windows Setup processes settings in the [generalize](generalize.md) configuration pass.
-Even if you are capturing an image that's going to be deploying to a similar PC, you must run Sysprep with the /generalize option, which removes unique information from a Windows installation and allows you to safely reuse your image.
+Even if you are capturing an image that's going to be deployed to a similar PC, you must generalize the Windows installation, which removes unique information from a Windows installation and allows you to safely reuse your image.

-When you run Sysprep to generalize an image, Windows replaces the computer security identifier (SID) only on the operating system volume where you ran sysprep.
+When you generalize an image, Windows replaces the computer SID only on the operating system volume where you ran sysprep.
 If a single computer has multiple operating systems, you must run **Sysprep** on each image individually.

 If your server has Remote Authentication Dial-In User Service (RADIUS) clients or remote RADIUS server groups defined in the Network Policy Server (NPS) configuration, you should remove this information before you deploy it to a different computer.
 For more information, see [Prepare a Network Policy Server (NPS) for Imaging](prepare-a-network-policy-server--nps--for-imaging.md).

-### Keeping drivers in a Windows image
+### Keep drivers in a Windows image

 When you set up a Windows PC, Windows Setup installs drivers for any detected devices.
 By default, Windows Setup removes these drivers when you generalize the system, and the drivers have to be reinstalled when you deploy the image.